 These paintings explore themes of spirit and struggle within modern Florida’s ”natural environment”.
-Lands and creatures which still manage to survive, though often in small isolated natural habitats or the effects of inevitable forced migration, dislocation and destruction of much of Florida's once rich and unique flora and fauna.
+Lands and creatures which still manage to survive, though often in small isolated natural habitats and the effects of inevitable forced migration, dislocation and destruction of much of Florida's once rich and unique flora and fauna.

 My works build on stories (either real or conjectured), along with my own observations and concerns for all the creatures that move within the shrinking environs they inhabit.
 Creatures moving between and over one another, hoping to survive the chaos of our self concerned lives, in the darkening illuminations of their own fading wilderness.
-Many prophetic artists, even as early as the 1870’s, foresaw this fate, though surely not to the current levels of decimation.